 Find recyclable materials in your house.
-Draw a design of a bird feeder you can build using these materials.
+Draw a design of a bird feeder out of these materials.
 Explain the benefits of how using recyclable materials helps both humans and animals in your community.

-Create instructions for how to build a bird feeder out of recycled materials.
-Follow your own instructions to build a bird feeder out of the recyclable materials.
+Create instructions for how to make a bird feeder out of recycled materials.
+Follow your own instructions to make a bird feeder out of the recyclable materials.